blynkkk/lib-python/README.md

 # Blynk Python Library
-This Blynk library provides API to connect IoT hardware that supports Micropython/Python to Blynk Cloud and communiate with Blynk apps (iOS and Android).
-You can send raw and processed sensor data to Blynk app and remotely control anything that is connected to your hardware (relays, motors, servos) from anywhere.
+This library provides API to connect IoT hardware that supports Micropython/Python to Blynk Cloud and communiate with Blynk apps (iOS and Android).
+You can send raw and processed sensor data and remotely control anything that is connected to your hardware (relays, motors, servos) from anywhere in the world.

 ![Blynk Banner][blynk-banner]
 ### Blynk is **the most popular Internet of Things platform** for connecting hardware to the cloud, designing apps to control them, and managing your deployed devices at scale.